Kim Walker, Director

-- Music, B.M.: Music Leading Toward Teacher Certification (Keyboard) Concentration
+- Music: Music Leading Toward Teacher Certification (Instrumental) Concentration, B.M.

-- Music, B.M.: Music Leading Toward Teacher Certification (Strings) Concentration
+- Music: Music Leading Toward Teacher Certification (Keyboard) Concentration, B.M.

-- Music, B.M.: Music Leading Toward Teacher Certification (Vocal) Concentration
+- Music: Music Leading Toward Teacher Certification (Vocal) Concentration, B.M.

 CoursesMUAL - Student Teaching for Music (Undergraduate Courses)MUAP - Music Applied (Undergraduate Courses)MUCP - Music Composition (Undergraduate Courses)MUED - Music Education (Undergraduate Courses)MUEN - Music Ensemble (Undergraduate Courses)MUHL - Music History and Literature (Undergraduate Courses)MUSI - Music (Undergraduate Courses)MUTH - Music Theory (Undergraduate Courses)Page: 1